warpdotdev/docs/getting-started/using-warp-with-shells.md

 ### Zsh is the default shell for Warp

-Zsh is the default login and interactive shell on macOS (starting with macOS Catalina in 2019), replacing Bash shell which.
+Zsh is the default login and interactive shell on macOS (starting with macOS Catalina in 2019), replacing the Bash shell.
 Warp tries to load your login shell by default, currently we support Bash, Fish, and Zsh; if your login shell is set to something else e.g. Nushell Warp will load Zsh instead.

-You can switch your default shell to any other shell supported by Warp (Bash, Zsh, Fish).
+You can switch your default shell to any other shell supported by Warp (Bash, Zsh, Fish) using the instructions at the bottom of the page.

 [Zsh](https://zsh.sourceforge.io/Doc/Release/zsh\_toc.html) is a Unix shell built as an extension of [Bourne shell](https://en.wikipedia.org/wiki/Bourne\_shell) with many improvements around customization e.g. support for plugins, themes, syntax highlighting, and auto-correction..